 dm_exception_addr_i is the address where the PC jumps to when an exception occurs during Debug Mode.
-When in Debug Mode, the mret or uret instruction will also cause the PC to jump back to this address without affecting status registers.
+When in Debug Mode, the mret and ecall instructions will also cause the PC to jump back to this address without affecting status registers.